 II.
-Conclusions and/or recommendations
+Conclusions and/or recommendations\\

-- 98. The following recommendations will be examined by the Netherlands which will provide responses in due time, but no later than the 21st session of the Human Rights Council in September 2012. - 98.1.
-Ratify the ICRMW (Algeria, Egypt, Islamic Republic of Iran); - 98.2.
+- 98. The following recommendations will be examined by the Netherlands which will provide responses in due time, but no later than the twenty-second session of the Human Rights Council in September 2012: - 98.1.
+Ratify the ICRMW (Algeria, Egypt, Iran (Islamic Republic of)); - 98.2.
 Consider ratifying the ICRMW (Mexico); - 98.3.
 Study the possibility of ratifying the ICRMW and continue with its efforts to achieve the ratification of the CRPD (Argentina); - 98.4.
 Consider ratifying the ICRMW as well as the ILO Convention 189 (Belarus); - 98.5.
 Proceed swiftly with the ratification of the CRPD and its Optional Protocol (Estonia); - 98.6.
 Ratify the CRPD and its Optional Protocol (France, Australia); - 98.7.
 Consider ratifying the OP-CRPD (Morocco); - 98.8.
-Ratify the OP-CRPD (Islamic Republic of Iran); - 98.9.
+Ratify the OP-CRPD (Iran (Islamic Republic of)); - 98.9.
 Ratify the CRPD and its Optional Protocol, as well as the OP-CESCR (Spain); - 98.10.
 Adopt the necessary measures with a view to ratifying the CRPD and its Optional Protocol (Chile); - 98.11.
 Study the possibility of ratifying the CRPD (Costa Rica); - 98.12.
-Withdraw its reservations to the CRC (Islamic Republic of Iran); - 98.13.
-Reconsider the possibility of lifting reservations to the CRC (Russian Federation); - 98.14.
-Lift its reservations to articles 26 (c), 37 and 40 of the CRC (Uzbekistan); - 98.15.
-Ratify the OP-ICESCR (Slovakia); - 98.16.
-Consider an early ratification of the third Optional Protocol to the CRC on a communication procedure (Slovakia); - 98.17.
-Approve, in all the countries that form the Kingdom, legislation that criminalizes all forms of trafficking in persons (Nicaragua); - 98.18.
-Prohibit corporal punishment in all settings through the Kingdom of the Netherlands (Slovenia); - 98.19.
-Undertake necessary steps in order to harmonize the Dutch law and practice with the European Convention on the Legal Status of Migrant Workers (Turkey);
+Withdraw its reservations to the CRC (Iran (Islamic Republic of));